henneberger/typekin/README.md

 Since it relies on compile time annotations, other annotations may not work with Typekin.

 ### Contributions
-This work is inspiried from https://github.com/tlamr/stjava
+This work is inspiried by https://github.com/tlamr/stjava